Scholarships and Awards

 The Department of Psychology offers several scholarships for Western undergraduate and graduate students.
-The minimum eligibility requirements for scholarships include having declared Psychology, Psychology Human Development, or Behavioral Neuroscience as the major, and unless otherwise indicated, a minimum overall Western GPA of 3.3 and minimum Psychology GPA of 3.5.
-Please consult the scholarship application for any additional requirements (see "How to Apply" at bottom of this page).
+The minimum eligibility requirements for scholarships include having declared a Psychology, Psychology: Human Development, or Behavioral Neuroscience major, and unless otherwise indicated, a minimum overall Western GPA of 3.3 and minimum Psychology GPA of 3.5 (Merle Prim Scholarship minimum cumulative GPA requirement: 2.0).

 Tuition Waiver Merit Award